Larry Whiteside Scholarship

 Specific Application Requirements:

-- Must major in journalism with an interest in pursuing a career in sports journalism
+- Must have an interest in pursuing a career in sports journalism

 - Must be an undergraduate or graduate student with at least one year left in school.